8bit-nyk/HSLAM/README.md

 This project mainly runs on datasets.

-For an implementation of HSLAM with live camera feed (utilizing ROS) and and out-of-the-box SLAM system leveraging docker refer to this repository [HSLAM_Docker](https://github.com/8bit-nyk/hslam_ros_docker) .
+For an implementation of HSLAM with live camera feed ([ROS1 Wrapper for HSLAM](https://github.com/8bit-nyk/hslam_ros)  ) and an out-of-the-box SLAM system leveraging docker refer to this repository [HSLAM_Docker](https://github.com/8bit-nyk/hslam_ros_docker) .

 ### Related Publications: